zentyal/zentyal/docs/en/user/mail.rst

 .. image:: images/mail/01-general.png

-..
-FIXME: Update the showt with new options

 In the :menuselection:`Mail --> General --> Mail server options -->
 Options` section you may configure the general settings for the mail